Hardy Half Marathon

 in Dorset's County Town of Dorchester

-We're excited to announce that Dorchester will be hosting a new trail running event next year, to raise money for local good causes.
+We're excited to announce that Dorchester will be hosting it's Hardy Half Trail running event again next year, raising more money for local good causes.

 The race is a joint venture between Dorchester RIOT running club, Dorchester Lions, Dorchester Rugby Football Club and Dorchester Casterbridge Rotary Club.
 All the money raised will go to local charities and our main charity partner, Farming Community Network.
 We hope this event will be a regular in the running and fund-raising calendar for years to come.

 '' I would love to give a massive thumbs up for the race you held!

 Absolutely loved event and will be back and also will recommend to others!''

 '' I ran/walked the inaugural Hardy Half with fellow Littledown Harriers and what a lovely race it is.

 - Very well organised event with plenty of communication before the day.

 - Great atmosphere, especially with the pre-event atmosphere.

 - Friendly and welcoming locals, so many came out to cheer us on and there was even a couple of bands on the route.